xpandalord/xpandalord.github.io/_posts/2020-07-27-league-of-legends.md

 ## Conclusion

+There are a lot of factors that lead to victory in a game.
+In general, amassing resources is a good start to wining, but it is a fruitless endeavor if your opponent can do the same.
+Therefore, in order to win, one must create a difference between themselves and the enemy that is beneficial to oneself.
+In League of Legends, the most important statistic to have an advantage over is the amount of gold your team has.
+Thus, it is in everyone's best interest to not only accrue gold, but to also prevent the enemy from accumulating their own wealth as well.
 Here’s a link to the [notebook](https://github.com/xpandalord/DS-Builds/blob/master/Unit-2/league-blog.ipynb) to view all code that was used to produce the graphs above.